minhcaooo34/Project04/README.md

 Project Partners: David Cheves & Minh Cao
 NetIDs: dcheves & mcao12

+Partner turning it in: David Cheves (My summary is in this file)

 GitHub: https://github.com/minhcaooo34/Project04.git

 How to compile dijkstras.cpp: Run "make" on the command line How to execute dijkstras: Run ./src/dijkstras < data/[input].txt What will happen: The program will output the total weight to traverse and every step taken